dododogame/dododo-wiki/beatmap-spec.md

 BAD <window_radius>
 ```

-These control sentences accept one parameter, indicating the radius of the judge window.
+These control sentences accept one parameter, indicating the radius of the judgement window.
 The `window_radius` is NOT in milliseconds but is the ratio of the inaccuracy tolerance for a perfect / good / bad judge
 and the total (temporal) length of the row.
-Therefore, given the same radius of judge window, judging will be stricter if the row is shorter (in time).
+Therefore, given the same radius of judgement window, judging will be stricter if the row is shorter (in time).

 #### `BPM`